a. What is the Postdoc Union, UAW Local 5810?

 s.
 How will my dues/fees be deducted if I am not paid through the university?

-UAW Local 5810 is the Union representing more than 6,000 postdoctoral scholars at all 10 campuses of the University of California.
-The Union negotiates a collective bargaining agreement that sets minimum standards for pay, benefits, rights, and protections for all UC postdocs.
-Following an organizing drive in which a majority of postdocs consistently chose to be represented by the UAW and participated in the campaign, the Union and UC agreed to a historic first contract in August 2010.
-The contract was voted on by postdocs and approved by an overwhelming 96 percent margin.
+UAW Local 5810 is the Union representing more than 6,500 Postdoctoral scholars at all 10 campuses of the University of California.
+The Union negotiates a collective bargaining agreement that sets minimum standards for pay, benefits, rights, and protections for all UC Postdocs.
+Following an organizing drive in which a majority of Postdocs consistently chose to be represented by the UAW and participated in the campaign, the Union and UC agreed to a historic first contract in August 2010.
+The contract was voted on by Postdocs and approved by an overwhelming 96 percent margin.
 Postdocs are centrally involved in all aspects of the Union including serving as members of the bargaining team, elected statewide and campus officers and volunteer activists.

 Collective bargaining equalizes the power relationship between employees and their employer.
 With collective bargaining, UC cannot make unilateral changes to our wages, benefits, and working conditions.
 Postdocs are elected as bargaining representatives, survey us to determine priorities and then negotiate a contract with UC, which is subject to a ratification vote by UAW Local 5810 members.